 Sadly he was to die a young man at the age of 25 on the 22nd of June, 1909.
+He died at the Public General Hospital in Chatham and was buried at Evergreen Cemetery in Blenheim.
 He never married.
-He was buried at Evergreen Cemetery in Blenheim.
 His sister Juanita died on the 11th of February, 1910.
 She was also buried at Evergreen Cemetery.

 His father lived to be 89 years old.